Bree-hub/Multi-Class-Image-Classification-Project/README.md

 # Multi-Class-Image-Classification-Project
-Capstone Project on Convolutional Neural Network for classifying cancer images
+Project on Convolutional Neural Network for classifying skin diseases